jwkvam/bowtie-talk/slides.md

 --

-- Plotly is a very featureful charting Javascript library.
+- Plotly is a featureful Javascript charting library.

 --

 - It has several events and Bowtie exposes three event types: selection, click, and hover.

+--

+- The data it returns is not well documented, but it's not too hard to figure out.

 ---